ArtemKlyuev/esbuild-plugin-d-ts-path-alias/README.md

 # esbuild-plugin-d-ts-path-alias

-ESBuild plugin for compiling typescript declarations along with path aliases transformation.
+esbuild plugin for compiling typescript declarations along with path aliases transformation.

 ## Table of contents